Strong Playful Families Successful Children

 The project will impact positively on the problem of social cohesion as identified by the Hackney Sustainable Community Strategy.
 Hackney has the challenge of building community relations between diverse groups many of whose children attend single faith schools, there is also an issue with inter-generational tensions and postcode divisions which our project will breakdown many of the misconceptions generated by lack of opportunity to communicate and connect with people from diverse backgrounds.

-One risk could be not attracting sufficient families to our project, we have dealt with this risk by fostering close links with many partner organisations who can identify children and families in need, for example The learning Trust, family learning, Claudia Jones, Dalston Children's Network and Hackney Museum
+One risk could be not attracting sufficient families to our project, we have dealt with this risk by fostering close links with many partner organisations who can identify children and families in need, for example The learning Trust, Family learning, Hackney Virtual schools, Claudia Jones, Dalston Children's Network, Hackney Museum, Hackney Libraries, Urswick Academy, Our lady's Convent school, Gillett Squared, Dalston Square Action group, Donna Fugassa cafe and The Vortex Foundation.

 Donors for this project will receive a termly email report which will include feedback on how the project is progressing, quotes and images from the participants and UBG's evaluation of the impact of playing together for families in need.